marinalopez2110/DataVisualizationPortfolio/README.md

-I will be using Datawrapper to paste my interactive graphs here https://www.datawrapper.de/ I will be using Python tools for analysis: Matplotlib, Seaborn, Plotly I will also be learning Tableau and Power BI
+I will be using: <br />
+Datawrapper to paste my interactive graphs here https://www.datawrapper.de/ <br />
+Python tools for analysis: Matplotlib, Seaborn, Plotly <br /><br />

+I will also be learning Tableau and Power BI

 # Questions I want to answer: